A Guide To Obtaining An EPC Certificate: Steps, Importance, and Benefits

 2. Schedule an Assessment

 After identifying an energy assessor, arrange an assessment at a time that suits your schedule.
-The assessment typically takes between one and two hours, depending on the property size.
+The assessment typically takes one to two hours, depending on the property size.

 3. Prepare for the Assessment